 Hall Name Average Rate

 Lura Manor and Crane Hall

-Double Occupancy \$1288
+Double Occupancy \$1641

-Single room, if available \$2233
+Single room, if available \$2753

 In case of damage to a room or if the room is left in unsatisfactory condition, the student will be held liable for repairs and cleaning.
-Housing for students is also available during summer sessions.
-Housing may not be available during semester breaks.
+Housing for students is also available during semester breaks and summer sessions, please check with the Residence Life and Housing office for details.